Playing Rules

 1. The mission of Intramural Sports is to provide a recreational environment for the University community which is safe and enjoyable.
 While the game atmosphere is often competitive, ensuring participant safety, providing a fun, social atmosphere, and promoting sporting behavior among participants, spectators, and team followers are our primary concerns.
 The game atmosphere should remain good-natured at all times.
 Participants shall maintain good sporting behavior throughout their participation in all facets of the intramural program.

 2. The Sporting Behavior Rating System is intended to be an objective scale by which teams’ attitude and behavior can be assessed throughout the intramural sports league and playoff seasons.
 Behavior before, during, and after an intramural sports contest is included in the rating.
-The team captain is responsible for educating and informing all players and spectators affiliated with his/her team about the system.
+The team captain is responsible for educating and informing all players and spectators affiliated with their team about the system.

 3. A team is responsible for the actions of the individual team members and spectators related to it.
 Additionally, FSU Intramural Sports does not recognize the use of coaches.
 Only the team captain shall speak to the officials regarding administrative matters (protests, ejections, disqualifications, etc).
 Furthermore, the team captain’s efforts in assisting officials/staff to calm difficult situations and to restrain troubled teammates are key to controlling team conduct.